Euro-NATO Joint Jet Pilot Training

 Currently…

-After graduation last spring, Cully was assigned to Sheppard Air Force base in Texas, which hosts NATO candidates from allied countries and focuses on Fighter pilots.
-(There are three other bases that train pilots including Columbus (MS) Vance AFB (OK), Laughlin AFB (TX)).
+After graduation last spring, Cully was assigned to Sheppard Air Force base in Texas, which hosts NATO candidates from allied countries and focuses on developing fighter pilots.
+There are three other bases that train pilots including Columbus AFB (MS) Vance AFB (OK), Laughlin AFB (TX).

-Everything he does between March 2nd to graduation one year later, will either help or hurt his chances to get the aircraft and top choice for locations following training.
+Everything he does between now and graduation one year later, (March 2027) will either help or hurt his chances to get assigned his choice aircraft between three class options - Fighters, Bombers or Airlift and Tankers “Heavies” - and also top choice for locations following training.

-Right now in his pre-training he works basically a 9-5 job supporting various training pilots and he likes it.
-He works on scheduling and various logistical things.
-In order to gain more experience and network more on base, he is volunteering for two other jobs as well.
-He is a fitness manager, overseeing fitness assessments for his unit, and is also a “Bird Dog” - essentially he drives around the runways on an ATV with a shotgun to shoot birds to prevent them from hitting planes which can be hazardous for pilots.
+Right now Cully is in his pre-training, and he works a 9-5 job supporting training pilots with various things such as scheduling and logistics.
+In order to compete at a high level, gain more experience and network more on base, he volunteers for other jobs as much as possible.
+They all know the more they volunteer, the more credibility they earn - so he volunteers a lot.
+Currently his two volunteer jobs are working as a fitness manager, overseeing fitness assessments for his unit; and he is also a “Bird Dog” - essentially he drives around the runways on an ATV with a shotgun to shoot birds to prevent them from hitting planes which can be hazardous for pilots.
 (That’s a good gig if you can get it!)
-In addition, every now and then they are offered to “pick up” tasks that are sometimes difficult, but they all know the more they volunteer, the more credibility they earn - so he volunteers a lot.
+In addition, every now and then they are offered to “pick up” tasks that are sometimes difficult, but it all adds up.
 For example, sometimes he gets up at 3am to report by 4am to facilitate health assessments for enlisted members on the base.

 Cully has thoroughly enjoyed his first six months of training at Sheppard and being with the NATO unit – partially because he loves all the unique cultural and social traditions on this base.
 This social side and “bar culture” is something they purposely encourage and is depicted so well in the Top Gun movies.
 They purposely want to foster deep friendships and an ethos of mutual respect, so this makes it all so inspiring and fun for Cully.
 He says the Germans are by far the craziest!
 It is a Work Hard - Play Hard Ethos that is constantly encouraged in various ways.
 He’s absolutely loving getting to know everyone.
-Another interesting aspect is since they are all the “creme de la crème” of wherever they came from, and they all have highly competitive dispositions.
-They were told to expect to “feel defeated” - maybe for the first time, just because they are all surrounded by people who all excelled - but ever strong, calm and even-tempered - Cully recognizes that this is all just part of it, and something he has to just accept and rise to.
+Another interesting aspect of their culture is that they are all the “creme de la crème” of wherever they came from, and they all have highly competitive dispositions.
+So, they were told to expect to “feel defeated” - maybe for the first time, just because they are all surrounded by people who all excelled.
+But ever strong, calm and even-tempered - Cully recognizes that this is all just part of it, and something he has to just accept and rise to.

-His Casual group is about 40 people, and only 6 are women, but one is his friend Sara from CU.
+Cully’s “Casual” group is about 40 people, and only 6 are women, but one is his good friend Sara from CU.
 He says there’s a gang of about 15 that are bonding and he loves getting to know people from all over the world.
-They were assigned to a dorm “quad” with their own rooms and kitchens, and his assignment is with mostly the “Duchies” and a few Germans.
+They were assigned to a dorm “quad” with their own rooms and kitchens, and his assignment is with mostly the “Dutchies” and a few Germans.
 They all decorate their quads to express their own country and he says the Italians are always cooking amazing foods!
-He’s with pilots who will be training from 13 different nations - Canada, Britain, Italy, Netherlands, Germany, Greece, Romania, Belgium, Spain, Portugal, Norway, Denmark and Turkey.
+He’s with Pilots who will be training from 13 different nations - Canada, Britain, Italy, Netherlands, Germany, Greece, Romania, Belgium, Spain, Portugal, Norway, Denmark and Turkey.

 Currently, Cully is studying all the “Boldface” protocols for the first aircraft he will be flying at Sheppard, the T6 Texan II.
-These are the “critical emergency procedures that aircrew have to memorize and execute during an in-flight emergency”.
-Some aircraft have short boldface lists, and other more complex aircraft have really long boldface lists, and they all must be memorized and known.
-It is truly mind blowing and sobering, how much there is to learn, and master, in order to not only complete their precise and dangerous missions, but to survive as well.
+These are the “critical emergency procedures that aircrew have to memorize and execute during an in-flight emergency” Some aircraft have short boldface lists, and other more complex aircraft have really long boldface lists, and they all must be memorized and known verbatim.
+It is truly mind blowing and sobering, how much there is to learn, and master, in order to not only complete their precise and dangerous missions, but to survive, as well.

 We are so fortunate that people like Cully are so willing to work this hard for the security of all of us.